2026 Subaru Forester Hybrid Review: Specs, MPG, Price, Features & First Drive Impressions

 Driving Experience, Pros & Cons

 Based on Subaru’s AWD engineering philosophy, the full-time mechanical system gives the Forester Hybrid a planted, secure feel that on-demand rivals simply can’t match — especially in real-world winter conditions I’ve experienced in the Northeast.
-Pros

 • Unbeatable traction in snow, rain, and light off-road